Nekolicious/unnamed-crawler/README.md

 # How to Play
 1. Use WASD to move, LMB to attack
-2. Get as high a score as you can!
+2. Get high score as you can!